Jumio/mobile-sdk-ios/docs/integration_authentication.md

 AuthenticationConfiguration *config = [AuthenticationConfiguration new];
 config.apiToken = @"YOURAPITOKEN";
 config.apiSecret = @"YOURAPISECRET";
-config.dataCenter = JumioDataCenterEU; // Change this parameter if your account is in the EU data center.
-Default is US. config.delegate = self;
+config.dataCenter = JumioDataCenterEU; // Set this parameter to match the data center where your account is registered. config.delegate = self;

 AuthenticationController *authenticationController;